Financing open access publications

 Netherlands Organisation for Scientific Research (NWO)

-NWO researchers can request funding for their open-access publications.
+NWO researchers can request funding for their publications in open access journals only.
+NWO no longer finances publications in subscription journals.
 The request can only be made by the main applicant whose project is being financed by NWO and the article must be a result of the NWO funded research project.
 Requests made by others will be turned down by NWO.

 An initial budget of 2.5 million euro is available to cover the authors' costs for Open Access publications.
 NWO will reserve the other 2.5 million euro for unforeseen circumstances.
 The funding will be distributed on a first come, first serve basis.
-A € 5000 budget is available per NWO-project.
-The researcher/applicant needs to send the following three items to NWO:
+A € 5,000 budget is available per NWO project.
+The researcher/applicant must send the following three items to NWO:

 - the URL of the article (the DOI),

 - the number of the NWO project, and

 Funds have also been reserved to launch open-access journals, open data, and open-access books and to set up conferences that focus on open access.
 For more information please check OAPEN-NL or the NWO website.